Novel: Jonathan Strange & Mr Norrell by Susanna

 2001:

-Novel: Harry Potter and the Goblet of Fire by J. K. Rowling
+Novel: Harry Potter and the Goblet of Fire by J. K.

 Novella: "The Ultimate Earth" by Jack Williamson